 See here the restrictions for carrying rechargeable batteries or lithium content

-The possibility or impossibility of carrying a lithium battery by air depends on:
+The possibility of carrying a lithium battery by air depends on:

 - its configuration and watt-hour (Wh) capacity for rechargeable batteries

 - or lithium content (LC) for non-rechargeable batteries.